bernardpeh/Create-Your-Own-Blockchain-From-Scratch/manuscript/Chapter_05.md

         return utxos
     }

+    // Update this function
     getAddressBalance(address){
         // try writing the code for this part
-        ...
     }
     ...
  }
 ```

 Q2.
-Write the code for the getAddressBalance function in Blockchain.js
+Update the code for the getAddressBalance function in Blockchain.js

 Now in main.js

 ```
-# src/chapter_05/main.js
+# mycode/main.js

 ...
 const TxIn = require('./TxIn')